Motiejus/motiejus.github.com/_posts/2012-03-17-converting-nptdr-data-to-gtfs.markdown

             handler.getCalendarDates().calendarDatesRolloutOOLDates(_serviceCode);
         }

-Then you will need a lot of RAM (for Glasgow busses 208 GB is not enough).
+Then you will need a lot of RAM (for Glasgow buses 208 GB is not enough).
 To tackle this, change all dates that are more than 5 years after now to whatever is now + 2.
 The problem is that some bus timetables are valid until 2099-12-31, which explains why it takes so much memory.